-- 1. O praise the Lord.
-Blessed are they that fear the Lord: and greatly delight in his commandments - 2.
-Their children shall be mighty in the land: an upright race who will be blessed. - Riches and plenty shall be in their house: and their righteousness shall stand for ever.
-R. - 4.
-Light arises in darkness for the upright; gracious and merciful are the righteous. - 5.
-It goes well with those who act generously and lend: who guide their affairs with justice. - 6.
-Surely they shall never be moved: the righteous shall be held in everlasting remembrance.
-R. - They will not fear bad tidings: their hearts are steadfast, trusting in the Lord. - 8.
-Their hearts are confident and will not fear: they will see the downfall of their enemies.
+- I. Praise the Lord.
+Blessed are those who fear the Lord: who greatly delight in God's commandments! - 2.
+Their descendants will be mighty in the land: the generation of the upright will be blessed. - 3.
+Wealth and riches are in their house: and their righteousness endures for ever. - 4.
+They rise in the darkness as a light for the upright; they are gracious, merciful and righteous. - 5.
+It is well with those who deal generously and lend: who conduct their affairs with justice. - 6.
+For the righteous shall never be moved: they will be remembered for ever. - 7.
+They are not afraid of evil tidings: their hearts are firm, trusting in the Lord.